 Thank you for your interest in the NESSC COFUND programme!
-We anticipate an additional recruitment call for the NESSC cofund programme to be announced in September.

 The eligibility check and scientific evaluation will follow immediately after the application deadline.